DNS, WHOIS & IP tools for .ca and beyond

 Root Server Response

-The resolver asks the DNS root where to find the correct top-level domain server.
+The recursive resolver asks the global DNS root servers where to find the correct top-level domain (TLD) server.

 3